 Finish off the four clamp screws by general deburring and polishing in the lathe.
 I used a small length of brass tube with a saw cut along the length to hold the thread part in the 3-jaw (26) to avoid marking the screws.
 I removed any remaining burrs and put a slight chamfer on all the edges using a fine file.
 If you don′t like using a file on the lathe just take a fine cut with a suitable lathe tool.
 If you do use a file make sure it has a properly fitted handle.
 I also finished off with a bit of abrasive paper to take the sharp points off the diamonds.

 All that remains is to find a way of making the front screw captive to the jaw.
 The classic method is to use a small section of steel or brass strip with a "U" shaped cutout to fit in the screw groove and this is bent and screwed to the jaw.
 An alternative is to use a small flat or pan head screw.
 I opted for the second method and found a couple of 3mm screws that had an integral washer (27), these are widely used to fit parts inside computers.
-I believe they are called "Wheel Rimmed Screws" they are available as hex, slotted or Phillips head.
+I believe they are called "Wheel Rimmed Screws" (might also be called "Pan Washer Head” or “ Washer Head" depending where you are) they are available as hex, slotted or Phillips head.
 I made a small brass spacer to fit under the head, 3.5mm od 3mm bore and 1.2mm long, this lifts the head just enough to fit into the slot.
 I did a trial assembly to determine where to drill the hole as this is dependent on the size of the screw head.
 I had left the mill as last used for drilling the holes so once I had a dimension it was easy to reset the jaw in the chuck and move the X-axis the required distance.
 I am sure there are other methods to retain the jaw, a stepped spacer secured with a countersunk screw or perhaps remove some threads below the head and use a setscrew through the side of the jaw.
 It has no need to be particularly robust.

 My final efforts are shown at (28).
 Nothing too complicated, a good starter project and useful as well.
 It probably took longer to write this web page than it did to make the pair of clamps.